pantheon-systems/documentation/source/content/guides/localdev/02-install-configure.md

 editpath: localdev/02-install-configure.md
 ---

+This section provides information on installing Localdev on your machine.

-If you have an older pre-release version of Localdev already installed on your machine, remove it to avoid potential compatibility issues.
+1. Remove older pre-release versions of Localdev if already installed on your machine to avoid potential compatibility issues.
 Stable Lando releases include support for automatic updates.

 1. Download and install the [latest Localdev](https://pantheon-localdev.s3.amazonaws.com/localdev-stable.dmg) `.dmg` file.

-1. Localdev checks the Docker installation, and can install or update it for you if needed.
-Once it's done, click **Continue installation**.
+1. Click **Continue installation** after Localdev checks the Docker installation and installs or updates it for you if needed.

     - If you leave the **Allow Localdev to report usage and errors** box checked, anonymous usage and errors and will be reported to help improve the application.
 You can change this setting again later if you change your mind.